 You will then deliberate in the jury room to decide the issues and render a verdict.
 Once you reach a verdict, you will return to open court and the verdict will be read with you and the parties present.

-Capital Case 1.6 - Aggravating Circumstances (for offenses occurring after August 27, 2019)
+Capital Case 1.6 - Aggravating Circumstances

 The State has alleged that the following aggravating circumstance[s] exist[s] in this case: